TimFenwick15/Arm-Assembly-Examples/README.md

 Eg, BEQ is branch if equal.
 BGT is branch if greater than.

+## Float
+Stored in VFP registers:
+- S0 to S31 for float
+- D0 to D15 for double (in the same memory space, to D0 is S0 + S1)

+S0 - S15 (D0 - D7) are scalar mode, meaning you work on them in their locations only.

+The rest are vector mode which means if they wrap, they can use additional space.

 ## mov vs ldr
 Essentially do the same thing. mov can be faster, but operands must meet space requirements.
 The assembler may change your ldr for a mov.